learn-co-curriculum/dsc-confidence-intervals-intro-v2-2/README.md

 ### The Central Limit Theorem

-The Central Limit Theorem allows us to treat non-normal distributions as normal distributions, and provides a way for us to estimate parameters about a population.
+The Central Limit Theorem allows us to treat non-normal distributions as normal distributions and provides a way for us to estimate parameters about a population.

 ### Confidence Intervals